 Senior Adult Scholarships

 Any student meeting institutional admission requirements who is 60 years of age or older is eligible for the Senior Adult Scholarship Program, which covers tuition only.
 This waiver (scholarship) can be used for developmental and credit courses.
-Scholarships are limited based on availability of space.
+Scholarships are limited based on the availability of space.
 Applicants that wish to enroll using this scholarship must register for classes on the last published date of registration so that space availability may be determined.
 The program is restricted to those courses which support the institution’s approved associate degree and certificate programs.
-The programs is not extended to continuing education, personal enrichment, recreation, or leisure classes.
+The programs are not extended to continuing education, personal enrichment, recreation, or leisure classes.
 The waiver form can be found at www.suscc.edu

 - For veterans or dependents of disabled veterans, apply online at www.va.gov for federal VA benefits.

-- A National Guard or Reservist eligible for tuition assistance must log on to www.ArmyIgnitED.com to establish an account and submit their schedule with exact courses and costs of said courses prior to registration.
-Student must submit approved tuition assistance form to the SCO no later than 7 days after the first day of each semester.
+- A National Guard or Reservist eligible for tuition assistance must log on to www.ArmyIgnitED.com to establish an account and submit their schedule with the exact courses and costs of said courses before registration.
+Students must submit an approved tuition assistance form to the SCO no later than 7 days after the first day of each semester.

 - Official transcripts from all institutions previously attended must be submitted.
-Military transcripts can be obtained be going to JST or Joint Service Transcripts and should be submitted by the completion of the students’ second term of enrollment at the college.
+Military transcripts can be obtained by going to JST or Joint Service Transcripts and should be submitted by the completion of the student’s second term of enrollment at the college.

-- Student must complete the Statement of Understanding (SOU) each academic year and complete the Enrollment Certification Request Form (ECR) each semester to confirm enrollment that will be submitted to the VA on the student’s behalf.
+- Students must complete the Statement of Understanding (SOU) each academic year and complete the Enrollment Certification Request Form (ECR) each semester to confirm enrollment that will be submitted to the VA on the student’s behalf.
 Beginning in spring 2023 students will be placed on a processing hold to prevent overpayment, withdrawals without notification, and update enrollment.
 Forms can be found online at www.suscc.edu or in the Veterans Resource Center located on the Opelika \ campus.

 - The first semester of the student’s enrollment will be certified /billed with the VA once documentation of entitlement is submitted to the SCO in the financial aid office.

-- Certification will be granted only for registered students.
+- Certification will be granted only to registered students.
 Tuition and all applicable fees must be paid in full using VA benefits or by other means of financial aid.

 - Certification will be granted only for those courses required for the student’s declared program of study.